A Virtual Active Shooter Training Course for Teachers

 Bringing EDGE Training to Schools

-After EDGE’s successful roll out with first responders, there are now plans to bring comparable training to teachers in schools across the United States as soon as this spring.
-Last week, Tabatha Dwyer, EDGE’s Creative Director, told ABC’s WFTV 9 that the new simulation uses as many as eight exercises to train teachers.
+After Enhanced Dynamic Geo-Social Environment’s successful roll out with first responders, there are now plans to bring comparable training to teachers in schools across the United States as soon as this spring.
+Last week, Tabatha Dwyer, Enhanced Dynamic Geo-Social Environment’s Creative Director, told ABC’s WFTV 9 that the new simulation uses as many as eight exercises to train teachers.
 As she explained, the simulation is designed to help teachers “see what it’s like to lock doors, to barricade doors, to tell children, to make the hard decisions, ‘We need to jump out the window, right now, right now, and escape.”

 Notably, the simulation will be able to train up to 20 people at a time and is based on real active shooter situations that have happened in U.S. Schools, including incidents at Columbine and Sandy Hook.
 Notably, the training enables participants to play the role of teacher, shooter, or officer and the program takes into account different safety measures including the use of intercom systems and automatic locks.
 While working through the virtual shooting incident, participants are offered tips on effective lockdown practices and how to construct physical barriers in classrooms and other areas of the school.